 Methods discussed above are combined in primal devices.
-Primal devices in this project include: projection, primal pulser, primal timing device, primal repeating burster and the force fiber device used in constructions of muscle-like "steady movers."
-Primal devices are idealized mental constructions restricted to a device body and used to produce exactly repetitive cycles.
+Primal devices in this project include: projection, primal pulser, primal timing device, primal repeating burster and the force fiber device used in constructions of muscle-like steady movers.
+Primal devices are idealized mental constructions restricted to a device body that produces twitches or pulses during exactly (repetitive cycles)\.